ESC Volunteer Vacancies 2026

 Our campaigns

-• The Right to Say No – Mining activities cause devastating environmental impacts and human rights violations across the globe.
-CATAPA is campaigning on the Right to Say No. Communities opposing extractive projects face severe repression and human rights violations.
-A just transition requires local communities having the decisive say over extractive projects within their territories.
+The Right to Say No – Mining activities cause devastating environmental impacts and human rights violations across the globe.
+Communities opposing extractive projects face severe repression and human rights violations.
+A just transition requires that local communities have the decisive say over extractive projects within their territories.
+CATAPA campaigns on the Right to Say No. which gives the voice to environmental defenders from affected communities to share their stories and build international solidarity

-• CTRL ALT DEL – Stop#ExpresDefect – Our current linear model of consumption and production is a driving cause of the climate crisis.
-In this “throwaway” model, electronic products are designed to make repair difficult or unfeasible with limited life spans.
+CTRL ALT DEL – Stop#ExpresDefect – Our current linear model of consumption and production is a driving cause of the climate crisis.
+In this “throwaway” model, electronic products are designed in ways that make repair difficult or impossible, resulting in limited life spans.
 This is planned obsolescence.
-The infinite supply of electronics is at odds with planetary boundaries.
+The infinite supply of electronics is incompatible with planetary boundaries.
 We cannot continue extracting more and more metals and minerals.
-Through our (mainly Dutch) Ctrl Alt Delete: Stop#ExpresDefect campaign we are activating Flemish civilians to advocate for strict regulations to ensure electronic products are eco-designed, repairable, and made to last.
+Through our (mainly Dutch) Ctrl Alt Delete: Stop#ExpresDefect campaign we activate Flemish civilians to advocate for strict regulations that ensure electronic products are eco-designed, repairable, and made to last.

 Our main campaigning activities are:

-• Collaboration with grassroots organisations in Latin America, defending the rights of affected communities via our campaign on the Right to Say No to mining;
+• – Collaborating with grassroots organisations in Latin America to defend the rights of affected communities via our Right to Say No campaign

-• Push banks in the Global North to divest from mining activities.
+• – Pushing banks in the Global North to divest from mining activities.

 Possible tasks and requirements